thiagopereirafde755/Conexao-mysql-python/README.md

 ##
-Para baixar a biblioteca mysql.connector-python use o código pip install mysql-connector-python no terminal
+Para baixar a biblioteca mysql.connector-python use o código "pip install mysql-connector-python" no terminal(retire as aspas)